acuarica/java-unsafe-analysis/README.md

 # Use at Your Own Risk: The Java Unsafe API in the Wild

+# Introduction

+This artifact implements the study in the paper [Use at Your Own Risk: The Java Unsafe API in the Wild](http://dx.doi.org/10.1145/2814270.2814313)

 # Getting Started

 Our artifact uses external tools to build and run, which are: